certik/theoretical-physics/src/qft.rst

 both representations are of course equivalent (but the momentum one is easier to use, since the formulas are shorter).

-For our example we get:
+For our example we get in the position space:

 .. math::